Whitepaper

 Executive Summary

-This playbook documents all 13 exception types that BizApps360 handles automatically: from duplicate invoice detection to vendor master mismatches, currency discrepancies, and approval threshold breaches.
+This playbook documents all 13 exception types that BizApps360 handles automatically: from duplicate invoice detection to vendor master mismatches, price and quantity variances, and payment terms violations.
 Each exception is routed intelligently, tracked with SLA monitoring, and escalated if resolution deadlines are missed.

 Organizations implementing systematic exception management eliminate 60–75% of manual exception triage work, improve payment on-time performance, and create an audit-ready exception log that regulatory teams love.